 How did the organization that argued Brown v.
 Board of Education become the organization that fights to keep Black children trapped in schools where 85% cannot read at grade level?

-A puzzle master looks at that contradiction.
-They find the variable that changed.
-The NAACP did not stop caring about education.
-It started caring more about its ties to the Democratic Party and the teachers' unions that fund both.
-When those alliances mattered more than results, the group's position was set.
-Not by what works for children, but by what works for adults.
+A puzzle master studies this contradiction to spot the changed variable.
+The NAACP had not ceased to care about education; instead, ties to the Democratic Party and the teachers’ unions funding them gained priority.
+When those connections counted more than results, the group’s position locked in—not by what works for children, but by what works for adults.

 Sever the union dependency.
 Reverse the charter moratorium.
 Make every NAACP education position answer one question — does this give a Black child a better school tomorrow, or does it protect a worse school today?